 Reduce Your Laptop’s Data Usage

 Trip Mode does one thing, and does it well: reducing the amount of data your laptop is using.
-When you’re tethering to your phone, or using a slow Wi-fi connection in a cafe, just fire up the app ($7.99) and select the apps that are allowed to access the Internet.
+When you’re tethering to your phone or using a slow Wi-Fi connection, just fire up the app ($7.99) and select the apps that are allowed to access the internet.

-Everything else gets blocked, including updates, syncing tools like Dropbox, and anything else that’s not important right now.
+Everything else gets blocked, including updates, syncing tools like Dropbox and iCloud, and anything else that’s not important right now.
 The end result?
 A faster connection on slow networks, and using up less of your valuable mobile data.

 The app will automatically enable itself when you connect to networks where you’ve used it before, and you can see how much data you’ve used in a given period.
 It’s also possible to set hard daily/weekly/monthly traffic limits so you never exceed your data cap.

 Create a Comfortable Portable Office

-The ergonomics of working from cafes and coffee shops are usually pretty awful.
+The ergonomics of working from home, cafes, and coffee shops are usually pretty awful.
 Uncomfortable chairs, wobbly desks, and being hunched over a laptop for hours are not a good combination.

 Lifting your screen up to eye level is a small but vital way to improve things, since it helps reduce the neck strain associated with working on a laptop for long periods.
 Amazon sells dozens of laptop stands as the first step in creating your very own portable office, including one that we use and love: the Roost.

 Keep Track of Time Zones

-I’m usually based in Europe, but I’ve had colleagues all over the world.
+I’m usually based in Europe, but have colleagues all over the world.
 In the past, when I wanted to suggest meeting at a certain hour, I constantly had to Google it: what time will it be there when it’s 10 am here?